treasure-data/treasure-boxes/README.md

 Anyone can access this repository.
 Before you contribute to us, please verify whether your contribute doesn't contain any private information.

-## Steps to send a new box or fix a existing box
+## Steps to send a new box or fix an existing box

 ### Fork the code